sudeepvision/sudeepvision.github.io/blog/x-mas_ctf_2022_blockchain_challenge/README.md

 Recently, I participated in the X-MAS 2022 CTF in my free time.
 There was an interesting blockchain related challenge.
 In this challenge, we were provided the source code of a vulnerable Solidity smart contract.
 The goal is to exploit the vulnerability and get the flag

-Figure 1 below shows the source code of the contract
+The image below shows the source code of the contract

 ![1.png](images/1.png "1.png")